Getting the most of git (and RStudio)

 Push!

-1. Now, push the commits to the remote repository.
+1. Now, push the commits to the remote repository using the button with the big green arrow pointing up.

 Remote changes